RoadLoans car loans review

 - Used car loans.
 Pay less through a fixed-term loan for a car with a some mileage on it.
 Used car loans are restricted to vehicles of up to nine years old with up to 120,000 miles.

-- Auto refinance.
+- Auto refinancing.
 Trade in your current car loan for one with stronger rates and terms.
 Refinancing is available for cars of up to seven years old with up to 105,000 miles.

-- Cash back refinance.
+- Cashback refinancing.
 Sometimes called cash out refinancing, this two-part process allows you to take out a new loan to pay off your original loan’s balance and receive the difference between your car’s value and your loan amount in cash.

 You won’t find cash back refinancing if you live in one of the following states: